-8.5 Risk of acting or not acting if information is uncertain or insufficient
+8.5 Risk of acting or not acting if information is uncertain or insufficient resources used for customary purposes when making resource management decisions, was considered when selecting appropriate options.

 Section 32(4)(b) of the Resource Management Act requires the evaluation of appropriateness to take into account the risk of acting or not acting if there is uncertain or insufficient information about the subject matter of the policies, rules or other methods.